Henryluckky/henryluckky.github.io/_pages/about.md

 My future goal is to become a scientist or engineer.
 I will always focus on the field of electronic&computer engineering and chase the most cutting-edge technology!

 ======News======
+One paper was send to IEEE ISCAS.

 One paper was under review of IEEE ICEE 2022.

-One paper was under review of IEEE Transactions on Electron Devices.
+Paper "[Vertically Stacked Nanosheet FET]"(https://henryluckky.github.io//publication/TED-2022-09-2185-R_Proof_hi) was under review of IEEE Transactions on Electron Devices.

-My paper "[Real-time Biosignal Recording and Machine-Learning Analysis System](https://ieeexplore.ieee.org/abstract/document/9869982)" has been submitted to IEEE AICAS 2022🎉🎉
+Paper "[Real-time Biosignal Recording and Machine-Learning Analysis System](https://ieeexplore.ieee.org/abstract/document/9869982)" has been submitted to IEEE AICAS 2022🎉🎉

 <script type="text/javascript" src="//rf.revolvermaps.com/0/0/4.js?i=5mvom6ggcrm&amp;m=0&amp;h=128&amp;c=ff0000&amp;r=0" async="async"></script>
 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).